josh-jacobson/lambda-lecture-notes/3-1-advanced-react/2-the-react-lifecycle.md

 # The React Lifecycle

+## Objectives
+* describe the three phases of the React Component Lifecycle
+* properly explain what the constructor and render methods do and what their place is in the React Component Lifecycle
+* use the componentDidMount function to set a component's state post render

 ## Review: Class Components

 Here's the basic format you'll use when writing class components in React: